 The variety of animals found in the Lower Zambezi National Park are not as diverse as the bigger parks however there are said to be approximately 50 mammal species and 400 bird species.

 Due to the abundant water the Lower Zambezi is home to one of Africa’s healthiest elephant populations, vast herds of buffalo which attracts large prides of lion, as well as leopards, hyenas, jackals, hippos, crocodiles, zebra and various small carnivores and omnivores.
 Wild dog’s sightings do occur.
 April/May and September/October are said to be the best times to see them.

 The birdlife across the park is exceptional especially along the riverbanks where fish-eagles can be seen and heard for miles around.
 The park also hosts many other species of eagle, heron stork and bee-eater as well as ospreys, spoonbills and African skimmers.

 Most of the park consists of the hilly higher ground on the sides and top of the escarpment- where the bush consists mainly of thick, broad leafed miombo woodland.
 During the dry season the game concentrates on the flat alluvial plain.
 Elephants are often seen eating the apple-ring fruits, of the Winterthorn woodlands, all along the river’s edge.

 The park is good for people who have a little more patience, are happy to spend time seeking the animals rather than the animals coming to them.
-The game is very good but the richness is not as great as South Luangwa National Park.
-If you are wanting to view lots of game then Lower Zambezi National Park isn’t for you, if you want to get away from the world, relax in an exclusive and beautiful environment and take in some fishing then the Lower Zambezi is perfect.
+The game is very good but not as dense as South Luangwa National Park.
+If you want to get away from the world, relax in an exclusive and beautiful environment and take in some fishing then the Lower Zambezi is perfect.